Houstonwp/blog.HoustonPerrett.com/_posts/post/2018-05-01-insurance-innovation-sustaining-vs-disruptive.md

 ## Disruptive Innovation

 A disruptive innovation targets the value chain itself by focusing on a neglected or ignored customer base.
 These groups of customers aren't profitable for incumbents given their market strategy.
 The timing of disruption is often misunderstood.
-It does not have
+It does not have to occur in an instant.
+Disruption can take many forms and over any amounts of time.
+The key of a disruptive innovation is improving the product and moving upmarket.
+By moving upmarket, the disruptive organization is now eating into the incumbents market share.
+This is the peak of disruption.
+The incumbent doesn't have the organization or culture to embrace the disruptive innovation.

-#### Example 1: Apple App Store.
+#### Example 1: Netflix.

+> In 1997 Netflix started out as a DVD by mail business.
+They had a relatively limited collection of back catalog content from a few studios.
+In 2007 Netflix pivoted and started internet streaming content.
+This catered to a specific movie buff and technology literate audience.
+With an expanding catalog, customer data, and internet streaming, Netflix was able to entice more studios and even create their own content.
+They moved up market and disrupted the entire movie rental industry.
 >
+>(_Blockbuster went out of business six years after Netflix introduced streaming_.)

 #### Example 2: Autonomous Cars.

+> Yes, autonomous cars were listed as a sustaining technology.
+The value proposition in the case of current car customers hasn't changed.
+But, when you implement Uber's business model, it changes the paradigm.
+Now fleets of autonomous cars can usher around consumers instead of needing to purchase a vehicle.
+The value chain in this scenario has changed.
+The customer who cannot afford to purchase a vehicle now has easy access to an on demand vehicle to take them wherever they would like.
 >
+> (_This is fundamentally different from Uber's current business model as essentially a digital platform for an at will taxi service_.)

 - - -

-When looking further at other innovations in the insurance industry with this new lens
+When looking further at other innovations in the insurance industry with this new lens, we see that a lot of the purported "disruptive" innovations are actually sustaining innovations.
+The way companies have positioned machine learning, data analytics, artificial intelligence, etc. are as sustaining technologies.
+They are iterative improvements to the current value chain.
+They are adding value to their current customers.
+To their credit, these are important developments and will improve countless areas of the business, but by definition, they are not disruptive.

+Professor Christensen argues that the strategy of handling sustaining and disruptive innovation are different.
+The strategy for sustaining innovations is relatively straight forward:
+* Acquiring or partnering with a company who is already developing the innovation.
+* Investing in resources to develop the innovation in house.

+If you look at the insurtech industry, you can see this strategy playing out and aligns with the idea of a sustaining innovation.